Boris Johnson out of ICU, must rest up says his father

-British Prime Minister Boris Johnson has been shifted out of the intensive care unit but will remain in hospital for close monitoring by doctors in the early phase of his recovery after testing positive for the coronavirus that has claimed nearly 8,000 lives in the country.
-Downing Street said Johnson, 55, is in extremely good spirits at the St Thomas' Hospital ward as his father, Stanley Johnson, called on his son to rest up.
+British Prime Minister Boris Johnson has been shifted out of the intensive care unit (ICU) but will remain in hospital to continue his early stage recovery after testing positive for coronavirus that has claimed nearly 8,000 lives in the country.
+Johnson's improving condition came as the government continues to impose an unprecedented nationwide lockdown to try to stem the spread of the deadly coronavirus.
+Ministers and officials urged the British public to continue to observe the strict social distancing norms over what is a long Easter holiday weekend when it is customary for people to travel and get together with their friends and families in different parts of the country.
+The UK PM’s office said that Johnson, 55, continues to be in very good spirits at St. Thomas’ Hospital near Downing Street in central London.

-"The Prime Minister has been moved this evening [Thursday] from intensive care back to the ward, where he will receive close monitoring during the early phase of his recovery.
-He is in extremely good spirits," a Downing Street spokesperson said on Thursday.
-Stanley Johnson said the whole family was "tremendously grateful" that the UK prime minister had been moved out of intensive care, adding that he thinks his son's illness has "got the whole country to realise this is a serious event".
+“The Prime Minister is back on a ward and continuing his recovery, which is at an early stage.
+He continues to be in very good spirits,” a Downing Street spokesperson said.
+Earlier on Friday, Johnson’s father, Stanley Johnson, said the whole family was "tremendously grateful" that the UK prime minister had been moved out of intensive care, adding that he thinks his son’s illness has "got the whole country to realise this is a serious event".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)